Wagah Border crossing

 Lahore only 23km ahead.

-Crossing the Wagah Border overland from Amritsar to Lahore!
+Accommodation: Crossing the Wagah Border

-Accommodation in Delhi and Amritsar
+Where To Stay in Delhi and Amritsar

-Where to stay in Lahore and Islamabad
+Where To Stay in Lahore and Islamabad

 Our rather plush looking room at Grand Millennium Hotel in Lahore, Pakistan.